2 Chronicles 10 Commentary

 "SHOPPING"

-But he forsook the counsel of the elders which they had given him, and consulted with the young men who grew up with him and served him
+He forsook ('azab; Lxx - kataleipothe counsel of the elders which they had given him, and consulted with the young men who grew up with him and served him - Forsaking the wisdom of the older counselors, Rehoboam foolishly consulted his younger peers, much to his chagrin.
+These peers were likely in their late 30's to early 40's.

 David Guzik: This is a common phenomenon today – what some call “advice shopping.”
 The idea is that you keep asking different people for advice until you find someone who will tell you what you want to hear.
 This is an unwise and ungodly way to get counsel.
 It is better to have a few trusted counselors you will listen to – even when they tell you what you don’t want to hear.